chronotext is a growing collection of software experiments exploring the relation between text, space and time

 2010

-A year under the sign of Apple, Twitter and the Muse of Music…
+A year under the signs of Apple, Twitter and the Muse of Music…

-Stay tuned for more info about the collaborations which took place with two respective music makers during the course of 2010…
+Stay tuned for more on my collaborations with two music makers…

 twitter maze | 2010